Two cases of coronavirus Omicron variant detected in Britain | Health

 Two cases of coronavirus Omicron variant detected in Britain

-Two cases of the new Omicron variant of the coronavirus have been detected in Britain, health minister Sajid Javid said on Saturday.
+Two linked cases of the new Omicron coronavirus variant have been detected in Britain connected to travel to southern Africa, health minister Sajid Javid said on Saturday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)